Korkmatik/ArduinoHumidityTemperatur/README.md

 ## Wiring
 * Connect the DHT11 Ground Pin to Ground
 * Connect the DHT11 VCC Pin to 5V
-* Connect the DHT11 Data Pin Digital 2
+* Connect the DHT11 Data Pin to Digital 2

 # Software
 * Eclipse